 The Stony Brook Curriculum is our version of general education.
 Over the course of your four years as a Stony Brook student no matter what you major in, you will need to fulfill a series of objectives that will help you develop the broad range of skills and experiences you need to be a successful individual.
 The come in 4 key categories: "Demonstrate Versatility", "Explore Interconnectedness," "Pursue Deeper Understanding," and "Prepare for Life-Long Learning".
-More information can be found at https://www.stonybrook.edu/sb/bulletin/current/.
+More information can be found at https://catalog.stonybrook.edu/content.php?catoid=7&navoid=117 &hl=%22SBC%22&returnto=search.